laxmikant-ainapure/upcxx/docs/upc-hybrid.md

 The UPC and UPC++ layers can be initialized in either order - `upcxx::init()` will detect if UPC has been linked in and initialize UPC if necessary.

-Both layers may be active simultaneously, and in the default `UPCXX_USE_UPC_ALLOC=yes` mode, shared objects from either layer are also valid shared objects in the other layer - however there are caveats.
+Both layers may be active simultaneously, and shared objects from either layer are also valid shared objects in the other layer - however there are some important caveats.
 In particular, the `upcxx::global_pointer` and UPC pointer-to-shared representations are NOT interchangable.
 Passing of shared objects across layers should be accomplished by "down-casting" to a raw C pointer (ie `void *`) on a process with affinity to the shared object (eg in UPC this is done using a `(void*)` cast, in UPC++ use `global_pointer<T>::local()`).